 - Health & Safety – Working at Heights

-You’ll gain a range of new skills during the domestic electrical installer course.
-Along with confidence in your newly found skillset, you’ll also learn about the following:
+You’ll cover a range of new skills during the domestic electrical installer course, including:

 - Electrical wiring regulations, standards and associated documents

 - Competent Persons Schemes (CPS), why they are needed and how to register